 Pros

-- Quality – This is a well-made jacket like Katabatic’s gear.
+• Quality – This is a well-made jacket, like all of Katabatic’s gear.

 Cons

-- Fit – The fit is slimmer than my other comparable jackets, especially over thick layers, but I usually don’t need many layers with this jacket.
+• Fit – The fit is slimmer than my other comparable jackets, but I usually don’t need many layers with this jacket.

-- Cuffs – The elastic is on the underside of the cuff, which I don’t like.
-I’ll explain this more below.
+• Cuffs – The elastic is on the underside of the cuff, which I don’t like.
+I’ll explain this below.

 Jacket Review – Quick Specifications